fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 Here's the thing nobody wants to say out loud at these events: most of the innovations presented yesterday won't reach patients for years, maybe decades.

 Why?
-Because healthcare moves at a glacial pace—and for good reason.
+Because healthcare moves at a glacial pace, and for good reason.
 You can't just roll out an experimental soundscape intervention without proving it works across diverse patient populations.
 Clinical trials take time.
 Regulatory approval takes time.
 Convincing risk-averse hospital administrators to adopt new technology takes even more time.

 But the need is *now*.
 Nurses are burning out.
 Patients aren't sleeping.
 Hospital-acquired delirium is partly driven by sensory overload.
 We have the research.
 We have the technology.
 What we lack is the bridge between lab and bedside.

 Denmark has a unique advantage here.
 The ecosystem is small enough that researchers, industry, and clinicians actually talk to each other.
-GN Group, EPOS, Cochlear—they're not just companies, they're partners in academic research.
+GN Group, EPOS, Cochlear, they're not just companies, they're partners in academic research.
 That kind of collaboration is rare, and it's Denmark's best shot at turning sound research into real-world impact.

 ---